theloniustrout/danstore/README.md

 ![Alt text](png/flatbread.png)

 The unifying concept for the store is a new class of PC, code name--Cuban Flatbread.
-This PC is designed to be a flexibile prototyping environment for power & mechanical systems.
+This PC is designed to be a flexibile prototyping environment for simple & general purpose industrial processes as building blocks to systems of utility.

 The configuration reduces to the prototype & production tools as the prototype evolves, without significant changes to the dev-env.